Browse grants

 No deadline listedU.S.
 National Science Foundation · Amount varies

-The National Science Foundation's Research in the Formation of Engineers (RFE) program funds research that advances understanding of how people become engineers, supporting both Research Projects and Design and Development Projects.
-Eligibility is listed as unrestricted (open to any eligible entity), though in practice NSF awards are usually made to universities and research institutions with a qualified principal investigator.
-Award amounts and deadlines are not specified in this listing, so check the full solicitation.
+The National Science Foundation's Professional Formation of Engineers (PFE) program funds projects that integrate engineering research and education to strengthen and expand the U.S. engineering workforce, across formal classrooms, maker spaces, apprenticeships, and workplaces.
+Eligibility is listed as unrestricted (open to any eligible entity), though NSF awards in practice typically go to universities and research institutions with a qualified principal investigator.
+Award amounts and deadlines are not specified here, so consult the full solicitation.

 ResearchersSchools & universitiesBroad eligibilityScience of Organizations